Ekram2004/payment-verify-backend/README.md

-# 🚀 EthioVerifyPay - Backend API
+# Payment-verification - Backend API

 This is the robust Node.js/Express backend for **EthioVerifyPay**, a fintech solution designed to eliminate payment fraud and manual entry errors in the Ethiopian merchant ecosystem.